-9. Admission appeals
+10. Admission appeals process

-If your child's application for a place at the school is unsuccessful, you will be informed why admission was refused and given information about the process for hearing appeals.
+If your child's application for a place at the school is unsuccessful, you will be informed by the LA why admission was refused and given information about the process for hearing appeals.
 If you wish to appeal, you must set out the grounds for your appeal in writing.
 Details of the appeals procedure can be obtained by contacting the school office.

-You can find details of the school's appeals timetable here: School Appeals - Northumberland Primary School (northumberlandheathprimaryschool.co.uk)
+You can find details of the school's appeals timetable here: Admissions and Appeals - Northumberland Heath Primary School